wavefrontHQ/docs/pages/doc/tracing_integrations.md

 ### Use the Wavefront OpenCensus Go Exporter

-If you have instrumented your Go application with OpenCensus, you can use the [Wavefront OpenCensus Go Exporter](https://opencensus.io/exporters/supported-exporters/go/wavefront/) to push metrics, histograms, and traces into Wavefront.
+If you have instrumented your Go application with OpenCensus, you can use the [Wavefront OpenCensus Go Exporter](https://opencensus.io/exporters/supported-exporters/go/wavefront/) to push metrics, histograms, and traces into Operations for Applications.
 This exporter is built on the [Sender SDK](wavefront_sdks.html#sdks-for-sending-raw-data) for Go.